madisonsime/madisonsime/README.md

 I'm a Full Stack Software Engineer
 ---------------------------------

 I picked up coding as a hobby two years ago.
 I loved it so much that I decided to pursue it full-time and obtained a certificate in Advanced Software Engineering from Hack Reactor.
-I'm currently working on Blush, a mobile dating platform, using React Native, TypeScript and Redux to build out the key components of the sign-up flow.
-I'm looking for a new, full-time role in any part of the stack.
+I'm currently working at DLL as an Agile Engineer.
+I'm looking for a new, full-time role as a Front End Developer or Full Stack Developer.
 Let's chat!

 * 🌍  I'm based in Davis, CA
 * ✉️  You can contact me at [madisonfaithsime@gmail.com](mailto:madisonfaithsime@gmail.com)